 The insider advice on this page is from Wendy’s Trusted Travel Expert for Spain: Pablo Calvo of Tours for You.

-Pablo was born in Spain, studied art at university there, and worked in museums until he realized that he wanted to help travelers craft their entire trips, not just a single stop along the way.
-He has explored all 17 regions and 52 provinces of Spain and maintains a network of connections that ensures he can reserve tables at the most sought-after restaurants in San Sebastian, arrange private Spanish guitar or Flamenco lessons in Madrid, or get you into the best wineries in La Rioja.
+Pablo was born in Spain, studied art history at university there, and worked in museums until he realized that he wanted to help travelers craft their entire trips, not just a single stop along the way.
+He has explored all 17 regions of Spain and maintains a network of connections that ensures he can help reserve tables at the most sought-after restaurants in San Sebastian, arrange private Flamenco lessons in Madrid, or get you into the hidden-gem wineries in La Rioja.
 Rather than the fanciest hotels, Pablo prefers the charming, one-of-a-kind four-stars with a great location—and, in the countryside, a location that’s easy to find in a rental car.
 For trips that include Portugal, he works with his Lisbon-based colleague Goncalo Correia, WOW List specialist for Portugal.
 Pablo covers mainland Spain only, so if you’re headed to the Balearic Islands (e.g., Mallorca and Ibiza), the Canary Islands, or Gibraltar, write to Ask Wendy.

 Where to Stay and Eat